AstralSkies/EOJSDISCORD/README.md

 ## Description

 A discord bot which simulates keystrokes from the discord client to the endless online client.
-Additional features include the reading of the chat logs of the game.
+Additional features include the reading of the chat logs of the game.If you would to know how to send keystrokes to the inactive window shoot me a dm :)

 ## Getting Started